Strong quake hits Iran-Iraq border, 67 dead

 At least 61 people were killed and 300 injured by a quake in Iran's Kermanshah province on the Iraqi border on Sunday, state television reported.

-In Iraq, officials said the quake had killed six people in Sulaimaniyah province and injured around 150.

-"Four people were killed by the earthquake" in Darbandikhan, the town's mayor Nasseh Moulla Hassan told AFP.
+The mayor of Darbandikhan, Iraq, told AFP four people were killed by the earthquake in the town.

-Another two people were killed in Kalar, according to the director of the hospital in the town about 70 kilometres south of Darbandikhan.
+Another two people were killed in another town in Iraq, Kalar, according to the director of the hospital in the town about 70 kilometres south of Darbandikhan.

 The quake struck the mountainous area of Sulaimaniyah province at 9.18pm (2.18am Singapore time Monday) at a depth of 25 kilometres, the monitor said.